Rails CanCan

 end

-methods to skip any of the applied behavior and specify specific actions like in a before filter.
+skip_load_and_authorize_resource, skip_load_resource or skip_authorize_resource methods to skip any of the applied behavior and specify specific actions like in a before filter.
 For example.class ProductsController < ActionController::Base

 load_and_authorize_resource